Advanced Micro Devices (AMD) Received its Third Buy in a Row

-After Rosenblatt Securities and Wells Fargo gave Advanced Micro Devices (NASDAQ: AMD) a Buy rating last month, the company received another Buy, this time from Nomura.
-Analyst David Wong maintained a Buy rating on Advanced Micro Devices today and set a price target of $58.00.
-The company’s shares closed last Monday at $50.35, close to its 52-week high of $52.81.
+After Rosenblatt Securities and Nomura gave Advanced Micro Devices (NASDAQ: AMD) a Buy rating last month, the company received another Buy, this time from Mizuho Securities.
+Analyst Vijay Rakesh reiterated a Buy rating on Advanced Micro Devices yesterday and set a price target of $55.00.
+The company’s shares closed last Monday at $50.53, close to its 52-week high of $52.81.

-According to TipRanks.com, Wong is a 5-star analyst with an average return of 19.5% and a 75.2% success rate.
-Wong covers the Consumer Goods sector, focusing on stocks such as Applied Materials, Texas Instruments, and Kla-Tencor.
+According to TipRanks.com, Rakesh is a top 100 analyst with an average return of 19.4% and a 63.9% success rate.
+Rakesh covers the Consumer Goods sector, focusing on stocks such as Skyworks Solutions, Texas Instruments, and Western Digital.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Advanced Micro Devices with a $44.18 average price target, implying a -15.5% downside from current levels.
+Advanced Micro Devices has an analyst consensus of Moderate Buy, with a price target consensus of $44.93, a -10.2% downside from current levels.
 In a report issued on January 21, Cowen & Co. also maintained a Buy rating on the stock with a $60.00 price target.

 See today’s analyst top recommended stocks >>